domnikl/highscore/README.md

 # not 1.0
 ```

-Have a look at bin/highscore, you can run highscore on your CLI and feed it with text on STDIN.
+Have a look at `bin/highscore`, you can run highscore on your CLI and feed it with text on STDIN.

+## Blacklisting and Whitelisting

-## Using a custom blacklist to ignore keywords
+### Using a custom blacklist to ignore keywords

 ```ruby
 # setting single words